We Use High-Definition Optical Coherence Tomography

-Glaucoma is a serious eye disease that has the potential to blind.
-The best defenses are early eye exams designed to detect glaucoma early and slow its progression.
+Glaucoma is a serious eye disease that can cause blindness.
+The best defense is an early eye exam designed to detect glaucoma at the earliest possible stage and slow its progression.

-We use a non-invasive imaging test called optical coherence tomography (OCT) to detect the earliest retinal changes for patients with macular degeneration and nerve damage caused by glaucoma.
-With our high-definition Cirrus HD-OCT, the most advanced retinal and optic nerve imaging device available, we can detect these diseases years before traditional tests would discover them.
+We use a non-invasive imaging test called Optical Coherence Tomography (OCT) to detect the earliest retinal changes for patients with macular degeneration and nerve damage caused by glaucoma.
+With our Cirrus HD-OCT, the most advanced retinal and optic nerve imaging device available, we can detect these diseases years before traditional tests would discover them.

-For retinal disorders, the Cirrus HD-OCT technology uses light waves to take cross-section pictures of your retinas.
-With them, our optometrists see each of the retina’s distinctive layers and measure their thicknesses.
+For retinal disorders, the Cirrus HD-OCT technology uses light waves to take cross-section pictures of your retina.
+With these pictures our optometrists see the retina’s distinctive layers and measure their thickness.
 OCT also allows us to see changes in the retinal structure that might point to a range of disorders, and to refine treatments for a variety of retinal diseases.